thibaut-neoledge/azure-docs.fr-fr/articles/iot-suite/iot-suite-what-is-azure-iot.md

 <properties
- pageTitle="Solutions Azure pour l’Internet des objets | Microsoft Azure" description="Une vue d’ensemble d’IoT sur Azure, avec un exemple d’architecture de solution et sa relation avec Azure IoT Hub et des solutions préconfigurées." services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Azure solutions for Internet of Things | Microsoft Azure" description="A overview of IoT on Azure including a sample solution architecture and how it relates to Azure IoT Suite, and preconfigured solutions" services="" suite="iot-suite" documentationCenter=""